Deltroit Environmental Planting Project

 Project Information:

-Deltroit Environmental Planting Project is an environmental planting project located at Mundarlo, approximately 20km northwest of Gundagai and 60km east of Wagga Wagga in the Riverina region of NSW.
-It was registered in September 2025 and currently covers 53.13ha, following a variation in October 2025 that added more land to the project area.
+Deltroit Environmental Planting Project is an environmental planting project located at the historic Deltroit Station in Mundarlo, approximately 33 kilometres south of Gundagai and 40 kilometres east of Wagga Wagga in the Eastern Riverina region of New South Wales.
+Registered in September 2025, the project initially covered 43.42 hectares before a variation in October 2025 expanded the project area to its current 53.13 hectares.

-Environmental planting projects under the 2024 FullCAM methodology involve establishing permanent plantings of mixed native tree and shrub species that reflect the local native vegetation community.
-To achieve carbon abatement, these projects are typically planted at a density of at least 200 stems per hectare to ensure they eventually reach forest canopy cover.
+Environmental planting projects under the 2024 methodology involve establishing and maintaining a permanent mix of native tree and shrub species.
+These plantings are designed to reflect the structure and composition of the local native vegetation community and typically require a stocking density of at least 200 stems per hectare to achieve permanent forest cover.
+The Deltroit project uses tubestock and hiko cells to establish locally suited vegetation, specifically focusing on restoring Box-gum grassy woodland and mallee shrubland ecosystems.